DrkSephy/drksephy.github.io/_posts/2015-11-28-geneticalgorithms.md

 ## Problem Representation

 Genetic Algorithms consist of various operators known as <a style="color:#FC645F" href="https://en.wikipedia.org/wiki/Selection_(genetic_algorithm)">Selection</a>, <a style="color:#FC645F" href="https://en.wikipedia.org/wiki/Crossover_(genetic_algorithm)">Crossover</a> and <a style="color:#FC645F" href="https://en.wikipedia.org/wiki/Mutation_(genetic_algorithm)">Mutation</a>.
 These operators take binary strings as input, so we'll need to come up with a representation for our problem in terms of binary strings.
-Since we have two subsets whose difference in sums needs to be minimized, we'll generate an initial population of 20 binary strings each consisting of 50 zeroes and ones, where zeroes correspond to *"this number will belong to S<sub>1</sub>* while ones correspond to *"this number will belong to S<sub>2</sub>*.
+Since we have two subsets whose difference in sums needs to be minimized, we'll generate an initial population of 20 binary strings each consisting of 50 zeroes and ones, where zeroes correspond to *"this number will belong to S<sub>1</sub>* while ones correspond to *"this number will belong to S<sub>2</sub>"*.

-<blockquote>*Problem Invariant*: Due to the problem specifying that each subset must contain n/2 integers, meaning that all of our genetic operators must result in strings containing an equal number of zeroes and ones.</blockquote>
+<blockquote><b>Problem Invariant<b>: Due to the problem specifying that each subset must contain n/2 integers, meaning that all of our genetic operators must result in strings containing an equal number of zeroes and ones.</blockquote>

 For each binary value within each binary string, we'll partition numbers in our master set *S* into their respective subsets *S<sub>1</sub>* and *S<sub>2</sub>*.
 Speaking of our list of integers, we'll go over how to implement the <a style="color:#FC645F" href="https://en.wikipedia.org/wiki/Linear_congruential_generator">Linear Congruential Generator</a> to obtain our initial list of 100 unique, random integers.

+## Implementing a Linear Congruential Generator